 Seventy-one percent of ELI renter households are severely cost-burdened, spending more than half of their income on rent and utilities.
 These 8.1 million households account for 72.6% of all severely cost burdened renters in the country.

 The NLIHC-led United for Homes campaign proposes a realignment of federal housing expenditures that would provide greater investment in housing for the lowest income households with savings from modest reforms to the mortgage interest deduction.
 These reforms would provide 15 million additional low and moderate income homeowners with a tax benefit from their mortgage and generate $241 billion in new revenue for affordable housing programs for the lowest income renters like the national Housing Trust Fund, vouchers, and public housing.

-If you are a member of the press or media, and you would like to recieve our press kit that includes the images in this report, please email our Communications Department at email@example.com or contact us at 202-662-1530.
+If you are a member of the press or media, and you would like to receive our press kit with the report’s images, please email our Communications Department at email@example.com or contact us at 202-662-1530.